WordGirl: Format

 Often, short animated segments are shown in between and at the end of episodes.
 "What's Your Favorite Word?", ostensibly hosted by Todd "Scoops" Ming, is a short jingle and a series of vox populi interviews asking random children what their favorite words are and why.
 A short game show segment called "May I Have a Word?" (stylized as MAYIHAVEAWORD in the text bubble on Beau Handsome's wall) airs following each eleven-minute segment.
 This segment features the game show host, Beau Handsome, asking three contestants the definition of a particular word.
 The segment was created by Kelly Miyahara, Barry Sonnenfeld, and Ryan Raddatz.

 Yet another segment features the interstitials announcer (Rodger Parsons) asking Captain Huggy Face for a visual demonstration of a certain word (such as "strenuous" or "flummoxed").
 When Captain Huggy Face correctly demonstrates the meaning of the word, a definition is given, followed by a victory dance by the chimpanzee sidekick.

 During the four-part episode, "The Rise of Miss Power", a four-segment "Pretty Princess Power Hour" sketch is shown between acts, filling in for the average two-segment "May I Have a Word?" sketch, presumably to fill the double-length (52 minutes) time slot.

 Website

 The companion site to WordGirl lives on PBS Kids, and was built by interactive firm Big Bad Tomato.
 It contains vocabulary-building games, a section where children can submit their favorite word, a video page with clips from the show (only available in the US for legal reasons), a "Heroes and Villains" section with character biographies and activities, and a PBS Parents section with episode guides, lessons, a site map, and more activities to play at home.
-As of July 15, 2025, the website is still active.
+As of January 4, 2026, the website currently redirects to its video page, as its games haven't been migrated to the redesign that occurred in 2025.